Q & A

 What payment methods are accepted?

 BACS is the preferred payment method for invoices, but cash or cheques are also welcome.
-For on-site payments I can also accept chip & pin cards using a portable card terminal so long as access to a WiFi or mobile data signal is available.
+I can also accept chip & pin cards using a portable card terminal so long as access to a WiFi or mobile data signal is available.

 If you have already received an invoice for completed work, but posting a cheque or paying by BACS isn't your cup of tea, then you can choose to pay online using a credit or debit card by clicking here.
 There are no additional surcharges for card payments.
 The transaction will be processed securely by WorldPay on my behalf, they'll then send me notification of your payment and you'll receive a receipt via email.
 I can also take card payments over the phone.